michaelwitz/task-blaster/docs/GroundRules.md

 - **Node.js Version**: Run on Node.js 22 LTS or higher
 - **Frontend**: React.js client with development server
 - **Backend**: Latest version of Fastify framework
-- **Database**: PostgreSQL with existing schema and Drizzle ORM
+- **Database**: PostgreSQL version 15 with existing schema and Drizzle ORM
 - **Development Philosophy**: API-first development approach
 - **API Validation**: All data validation must be enforced at the API level to support future agent communication
-- **Database-First ORM**: Use Drizzle ORM with database-first philosophy - the database schema is the source of truth, not JavaScript code
+- **Database Driven ORM**: Use Drizzle ORM with database driven philosophy for the backend - the Drizzle table definitions (Drizzle kit push) is the source of truth.
+Do not introduce new API properties that do not exist inn the database.

 ### Architecture